retooth2/xenharmlib/doc/prim_interval_fan.rst

 Index Masks and Partial Interval Fans
 ----------------------------------------------

-Like other sequence-like primitives interval fans allow the extraction of "substructures" with the :meth:`~xenharmlib.core.interval_fan.IntervalFan.partial` method, that expects an index mask expression, i.e. a tuple with indices pointing to fan elements that should be extracted into its own new interval fan.
+Like other sequence-like primitives, interval fans allow the extraction of "substructures" with the :meth:`~xenharmlib.core.interval_fan.IntervalFan.partial` method, which expects an index mask expression, i.e., a tuple with indices pointing to fan elements that should be extracted into its own new interval fan.

-The mask :code:`(1, 3, 4)` for example extracts the second, fourth and fifth element of the fan (like with item retrieval indices in an a mask expression start with 0):
+The mask :code:`(1, 3, 4)`, for example, extracts the second, fourth, and fifth element of the fan (like with item retrieval indices in a mask expression start with 0):

 .. tabs::